 Primary Test: Plug the probe into an interface and run the data collection program.
 Use wire leads to connect the probe to a DC supply in series with a known resistance.
 Use a voltage probe or voltmeter to measure the voltage of the supply.
 Compare the measured current against the current calculated from Ohms Law.
-We recommend a DC battery for this test, since some DC power supplies may not deliver clean DC voltage.
+We recommend a battery for this test, since some DC power supplies may not deliver clean DC voltage.

 -new order code: DCP-BTA

 -Current Probe Range: +/-0.6A